varungujjar/mopidy-spotify-connect/README.md

 Mopidy-Spotify-Render:
 Created compiling librespot for Raspberry Pi (Ported from Moode)

-Working support for the following features is currently available:
+- Working support for the following features is currently available:
-Works directly with alsa
+- Works directly with alsa
-When Spotify Rendered is connected the current playing track is stopped
+- When Spotify Renderer is connected the current playback is stopped

 ## Dependencies